flutter/website/src/docs/development/ui/navigation/deep-linking.md

 description: Navigate to routes when the app receives a new URL
 ---

+{{site.alert.note}}
+This feature is only available on the dev or master channel.
+See [Switching Flutter channels][switching-channels] for more information.
+{{site.alert.end}}

 Flutter supports deep linking on iOS and Android in the dev channel.
-Any link matching the configured scheme will be handled by the Navigator.
+Any link matching the configured scheme will be handled by the `Navigator`.
 By following these steps, your can launch and display routes via named routes (either with the [`routes`][routes] parameter or [`onGenerateRoute`][onGenerateRoute]), or by using the [Router][] widget.